theclubfoot/alx-backend/README.md

 # Backend
-This repository contains projects done while learning backend development concept at Alx Software engineering.
+This repository contains projects done while learning Back-End Dev.
+The backend, in simple terms, refers to the part of a website or application that runs on a server and is responsible for handling the behind-the-scenes functionality.
+This includes tasks such as connecting to a database, processing data, and handling user requests.
+The backend code is not visible to the user and is used to power the features and functionality that the user interacts with on the frontend